Longleaf

 From the blacks!

 The stress of playing from the black tees is that the angle of approach to the green requires more accuracy, or the shear extra length intensifies the challenge.
 For Longleaf, the black tees that cause the most stress are #3, 7 & 9.
-The oak on 3 makes this hard enough from the gold, adding 40 more yards just means your second shot will have a higher probability of dealing with that tree, making it nearly impossible to land in regulation (at least for me!). #7 plays 190 which is super long for a par three.
+The oak on 3 adds 40 more yards which means your second shot will have a higher probability of dealing with that tree, making it nearly impossible to land in regulation (at least for me!). #7 plays 190 which is super long for a par three.
 And the 9th tee box is further left so you’ll need to carry more of the pond, and the landing zone on the elongated narrow green is tighter.
 It’s worth the challenge but play Longleaf from gold first – you’ll probably find that’s hard enough!

 Go Green!